JaxSulav/hologram-detection/README.md

     python detection.py --video=input.mp4
 where, input = name of the video file

-Note: This project is no longer maintained.
-Feel free to contribute if you can
+<mark>Note: This project is no longer maintained.
+Feel free to contribute if you can</mark>